Finite-Sample Optimal Estimation and Inference on Average Treatment Effects Under Unconfoundedness: Asymptotic results

-The conditions of \Cref{asymptotic_coverage_theorem} are fairly weak.
-In particular, if $C_n=C$ does not change with $n$, it suffices for $x_i$ do be drawn from a distribution with bounded support:

-\begin{lemma} Suppose that $(x_i, d_i)$ is drawn i.i.d.\ from a distribution where $x_i$ has bounded support and $0<P(d_i=1)<1$, and that $C_n=C$ is fixed.
+\begin{lemma} Suppose that $(X_{i}, D_{i})$ is drawn i.i.d.\ from a distribution where $X_{i}$ has bounded support and $0<P(D_{i}=1)<1$, and that $C_n=C$ is fixed.
 Then~\eqref{x_density_condition} holds almost surely. \end{lemma}

-In particular, feasible optimal CIs are asymptotically valid in irregular settings, including high dimensional $x_i$ (as in \Cref{sate_rate_thm}) or imperfect overlap \citep[as in][]{KhTa10} including set identification due to complete lack of overlap.
-The ``irregular'' nature of the setting only shows up in the critical value $\cv_{\alpha}$, which will remain strictly larger than the conventional $z_{1-\alpha/2}$ critical value even asymptotically, reflecting the fact that the worst-case bias is asymptotically non-negligible.
+Thus, by \Cref{asymptotic_coverage_theorem}, feasible \acp{CI} are asymptotically valid in settings in which $\sqrt{n}$-inference is impossible, including in settings in which the covariate dimension $\dimx$ is high enough so that \Cref{sate_rate_thm} applies, and settings with imperfect overlap \citep[as in][]{KhTa10} including set identification due to complete lack of overlap.
+The estimator $\tilde{L}_{\delta}$ remains asymptotically normal, when normalized by its standard deviation: the ``irregular'' nature of the setting only shows up through non-negligible asymptotic bias, which is captured by the critical value $\cv_{\alpha}$ when constructing the \ac{CI}, and through a slower rate of convergence of the estimator (so the impossibility result of \Cref{sate_rate_thm} is not contradicted).

+\begin{remark}[Lindeberg weights] The key to establishing \Cref{asymptotic_coverage_theorem} is showing that the estimator, when normalized by its standard deviation, converges to a normal distribution.
+This follows from a \ac{CLT}, provided that the Lindeberg condition holds.
+This in turn requires that the estimator doesn't put too much weight $\tilde{k}^{*}_{\delta}(x_{j}, d_{j})$ on any individual observation in the sense that for $k=\tilde{k}^{*}_{\delta}$, as $n\to\infty$,

+To give intuition for why~\eqref{lindeberg_eq} indeed holds, recall that, as discussed below~\Cref{lipschitz_optimal_thm}, putting more weight on any individual observation $j$ (by using it often as a match) increases the variance of the estimator.
+Under condition~\eqref{x_density_condition}, there are other observations that are almost as good of a match as $j$ (since there are within distance $\eta/C_{n}$ to $j$), so it can't be optimal to place too much weight on $j$: using these other observations as a match instead of $j$ would lower the variance of the estimator at little cost to bias.

+One may nonetheless be concerned that in finite-samples, the \ac{CLT} approximation is not accurate.
+This can be assessed directly by computing $\operatorname{Lind}(\tilde{k}^{*}_{\delta})$ and checking whether it is close to $0$.
+We do this in our application in \Cref{nsw_sec}.\footnote{ One can also directly ensure that $\operatorname{Lind}(\tilde{k}^{*}_{\delta})$ is small by only optimizing the \ac{RMSE} or \ac{CI} length in step~\ref{item:3} of the baseline implementation in \Cref{sec:basel-impl} over values of $\delta$ large enough so that $\operatorname{Lind}(\tilde{k}^{*}_{\delta})$ is below a pre-specified cutoff.
+This is analogous to the suggestion by \citet{NoRo19} to only consider large enough bandwidth values in a regression discontinuity setting so that the resulting Lindeberg weights are small.} \end{remark}